PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

     * ⚫Black in **"-"**
 * Use the **flat screwdriver 2.5** to secure the two connectors, ensuring they are firmly attached but not overly tightened

->[!WARNING]
+!!! warning

->Be careful with the power block terminal, as it is delicate.
+	Be careful with the power block terminal, as it is delicate.
 Support it while tightening to prevent solder joint breakage.

 ![Finalize the core module 1](images/Finalize_the_core_module_1.png "Finalize the core module 1")